New Bedford Historical District Walking Tour

 GENERAL INFORMATION

 Built in 1832, the Seamen’s Bethel served as a non-denominational church that catered to the transient sailors who worked on the whaling and fishing boats in New Bedford.
 It was made famous by Herman Melville’s novel, Moby Dick.
 Melville himself took a shot at whaling, leaving on his first and only voyage in 1841.
-While waiting to sail he attended services at the Bethel.
+While waiting to sail, he attended services at the Bethel.

 Since its inception, the church has been owned by the New Bedford Port Society, which also owns the Mariners’ Home next door.
-Both are part of New Bedford National Historical Park through a partnership with the National Park Service.
+Both are part of New Bedford Whaling National Historical Park through a partnership with the National Park Service.

 The church is also a venue for weddings, christenings, funerals, and other religious-oriented events, most of which take place on weekends from May through October.
 If an event is being held, the building may be closed to tourists.
 You can call the Port Society at (508) 992-3295 and inquire about the schedule for the day you plan to visit, otherwise just show up and hope for the best.

 Both the Seamen’s Bethel and the Mariners’ Home were recently renovated.
 A major addition to the Bethel is an elevator for taking guests to the chapel on the second floor, which now makes the building handicap accessible.
 Of course renovations don’t come cheap, and while there is no charge to enter the Bethel, donations are highly welcomed.
-Donations are what keeps the two facilities up and running.

 TOURING THE SEAMEN’S BETHEL